 Donated from the personal archives of senior cabin crew Lazarus Shuib, this menu card showcased airasia’s origins as a full-service airline with DRB-HICOM.
-For a flight that’s less than 2 hours from Kuala Lumpur to Kuching, guests are served a three-course meal with dishes ranging from asparagus salad, seafood dumplings, baked fish with herbs and […]
+For a flight that was under 2 hours from Kuala Lumpur to Kuching, guests were served a three-course meal with dishes ranging from asparagus salad, seafood dumplings, baked fish with herbs, and […]

 Before there was Santan, our inflight menu was named “Snack Attack”.
 This was one of our most extensive and varied inflight menu from that time, featuring Asean dishes such as seafood congee, curry laksa, chicken congee, tom yum noodles, and soto ayam noodles!
 Prawn sambal sandwiches, anyone?

 The humble beginnings of our inflight menu, dubbed “Snack Attack”.
-It was just a two-pager menu card, with a selection of hot food, snacks, and airasia collectibles.
-At that time, we still sold plain old nasi lemak onboard, and our iconic Pak Nasser’s Nasi Lemak wasn’t created yet.
+It was just a two-pager menu card with a selection of hot food, snacks, and airasia collectibles.
+At that time, we served plain old Nasi Lemak onboard as Pak Nasser’s Nasi Lemak has not been introduced.
 Look at those outrageous prices!